Anthony Martial

-Anthony Jordan Martial ([maʁsjal]; born 5 December 1995) is a French professional footballer who plays as a forward for Premier League club Manchester United and the France national team.
+Anthony Jordan Martial ([maʁsjal]; born 5 December 1995) is a French professional footballer who plays as a forward for Liga MX club Monterrey.

-After playing youth football for Les Ulis, Martial began his professional career at Lyon, before transferring to AS Monaco in 2013 for a fee of €6 million.
-He was a member of Monaco's squad for two seasons, and signed for Manchester United in 2015 for an initial fee of £36 million which could potentially rise to £57.6 million; making it the highest fee paid for a teenager in football history at the time.
+After playing youth football for Les Ulis, Martial began his professional career at Lyon, before transferring to Monaco in 2013 for a fee of €6 million.
+He was a member of Monaco's squad for two seasons before signing for Premier League side Manchester United in 2015 for an initial fee of £36 million and £21.6 million in potential bonus payments; making it the highest fee paid for a teenager in football history at the time.
 He was the recipient of the 2015 Golden Boy Award for the best under-21 player in Europe.

-In his debut season with Manchester United, he won the 2015–16 FA Cup and established himself as one of the most exciting prospects in the world.
+In his debut season with Manchester United, Martial won the 2015–16 FA Cup and established himself as one of the most exciting prospects in the world.
 His trajectory stalled the following season, but he won more trophies under the guidance of Jose Mourinho.
 Martial had his best ever goalscoring season in 2019–20, netting 23 times in all competitions, and he was awarded Manchester United Players' Player of the Year.
 However, his form declined in seasons after that and in January 2022, Martial was loaned out to Spanish club Sevilla until the end of the 2021–22 season.
+He left the club in 2024 and then signed for AEK Athens.

 A youth international for France from under-16 to under-21 level, Martial made his senior debut in 2015.
 He was named in their squad for UEFA Euro 2016, appearing in the final as France were defeated by Portugal.

 Club career

 Early career and Lyon

-Born in Massy, Essonne, Martial spent his youth years with Paris-based CO Les Ulis from 2001, the same team who produced French internationals Thierry Henry and Patrice Evra.
+Born in Massy, Essonne, Martial spent his youth years with Paris-based Les Ulis from 2001, the same team who produced French internationals Thierry Henry and Patrice Evra.
 Evra closely monitored the progress of Martial, and allowed him to play in one of his pairs of football boots at the age of 12.
 At the same age, Martial trialled at Manchester City.

-At just 14 years old in 2009 he was spotted by scouts from the Olympique Lyonnais academy and joined it the same year.
-During his second season in the Under-17 team he distinguished himself by scoring 32 goals in 21 games, which resulted in a call-up to the France national under-17 football team for the 2012 UEFA European Under-17 Championship in Slovenia.
+At just 14 years old, in 2009, he was spotted by scouts from the Lyon academy and joined it the same year.
+During his second season in the Under-17 team, he distinguished himself by scoring 32 goals in 21 games, which resulted in a call-up to the France national under-17 football team for the 2012 UEFA European Under-17 Championship in Slovenia.

 He made his professional debut for Lyon on 6 December 2012, in a Europa League group stage match against Hapoel Ironi Kiryat Shmona, replacing goalscorer Yassine Benzia for the final 10 minutes of a 2–0 victory at the Stade de Gerland.
 His first Ligue 1 game was on 3 February 2013 against Ajaccio, when he came on as a substitute in the 79th minute for Rachid Ghezzal in a 3–1 away loss.
 He made two further appearances from the bench that season.